perrystephenson/advanced_db/README.md

-# advanced_db
+# Advanced Database

-My notes from the UTS "Advanced Database" subject
+My notes from the "Advanced Database" subject at UTS.
+Will be evolving over time - hopefully.